Website Privacy Notice

 Personal information is information that either alone or in combination with other information can directly or indirectly identify you.

-Examples of personal information collected by us include your name, employer/company, job title, telephone number, address, email address, information regarding your job and/or other information regarding your preferences where it is relevant to the services that we provide to our portfolio companies and/or investors, or your employment or potential employment with us.
+Examples of personal information collected by us include your name, employer/company, job title, telephone number, business and/or personal address(es), email address, information regarding your job, identification numbers (such as a passport number or other government issued ID), and/or other information regarding your preferences where it is relevant to the services that we provide to our portfolio companies and/or investors, or your employment or potential employment with us.
+We may also ask you to provide sensitive types of personal data such as any data about religious, ideological, political or trade union views or activities, your health, private life, the intimate sphere or racial origin, social security measures (“Sensitive Personal Data”).

 We may collect your personal information in circumstances such as:

-- when you provide it to us directly (i.e. when you contact us via email or provide us with a business card); and
+- when you provide it to us directly (i.e. through this website, or when you contact us via email or provide us with a business card); and

 - from a third party source (e.g. from a company for whom you work, other organizations with whom you have dealings, government agencies, a credit reporting agency, a recruitment agency, an information or service provider or from a publicly available record)